 Distinguished Fellows of the American Academy of Physician Assistants

 1601 Cherry Street, Room 630

 Julie Kinzel, MEd, PA-C currently oversees the admissions process for the Physician Assistant (PA) program.
 She is developing an online Geriatric Certificate program for practicing PAs scheduled to begin in the fall 2018.
-She is the Assistant Director of Curriculum Operations for the PA program.
+She is the assistant director of Curriculum Operations for the PA program.
 In addition to lecturing in the PA program, she is the course director for the Patient Communications course and a seminar leader for Patient Communications seminar, Clinical Assessment lab, Clinical Reasoning Seminar, Biopsychosocial Issues in Patient Care Lab and Clinical Skills Lab.
-She holds a Master’s of Education degree in Exercise Science from Temple University and a Bachelor of Arts degree in Health and Physical Education from Lenoir-Rhyne University.
+She holds a Master of Education in Exercise Science from Temple University and a Bachelor of Arts in Health and Physical Education from Lenoir-Rhyne University.
 She joined the Drexel University Physician Assistant Department in 2006.